KittyGiraudel/site/_posts/2014-01-27-sassycast-type-conversion-in-sass.md

   - release
   - cast
   - SassyCast
+edits:
+  - date: 2014/11/16
+    md: Remember that type casting is often a symptom of poorly designed code.
+This should probably stay an experiment.
 ---

-> **Edit (2014/11/16):** remember that type casting is often a symptom of poorly designed code.
-This should probably stay an experiment.

 To _cast_ an entity means changing its data type to another one.
 This very particular thing so common in all programming languages can turn out to be a huge pain in the (S)ass.
 Mostly because Sass is not a programming language but that’s not the point.